ColleagueRiley/RSGL/README.md

 ## container.c
 `examples/container.c` is an example that shows how to create and manage a widget container

+## shader.c
+`examples/shader.c` is an example of how you'd use shaders with RSGL.
+It renders a circle, using a grid shader with changing colors, that follows the mouse.

 ## custom_render_gl1.c
 `examples/custom_render_gl1.c` is an example that shows how you'd implement a custom rendering system.